Frequently Asked Questions

 Mail, including letters, envelopes and emails, may be dropped off at check-in to be delivered to your camper throughout the week or can be mailed to Covenant Harbor.
 All paper mail (including email) is delivered before or at lunch each day.
 Anything that arrives after 11:00 a.m. will be delivered the next day.
 Emails or letters received after 11:00 a.m. on the last full day of camp may not be delivered so be sure to send before 11:00 a.m. on Fridays.

-Care packages are a special touch point for your camper throughout the week.
-New this year, care packages will only be delivered on Tuesday and Thursday each week.
+Packages are a special touch point for your camper throughout the week.
+Packages will only be delivered on Tuesday and Thursday each week.
 Kish partial weeks will deliver packages on Monday for the first half of the week and Thursday for the second half of the week.
-We encourage sending only one or two care packages to your camper for their time at camp.
-If you would like to provide your camper with more care packages, we suggest sending them with one on Sunday night.
+We encourage sending only one or two packages to your camper for their time at camp.
+If you would like to provide your camper with more packages, we suggest sending them with one on Sunday night.
 As a reminder, Covenant Harbor is nut free – Please be sure that no nut products are included in your camper’s packages.

 Covenant Harbor Care Packages are available for purchase.
 These specific packages will be delivered on Wednesday for full week programs.
 For Kish partial weeks they will be delivered either Monday or Thursday.